 Many people struggle with prioritization; knowing which tasks they need to complete first and deciding which matters are the most pressing is not always obvious.
 Imagine having to do that not only for yourself, but for tens, if not hundreds or even thousands of other people.

-To be able to prioritize effectively, Resource Managers need a global overview; they need to understand the major aims of every project they are deploying resources to.
+Effective Resource Managers need a global overview to be able to prioritize effectively; they need to understand the major aims of every project they are deploying resources to.
 They also need to understand that many of those resources are working on multiple projects at once.
 Therefore, managing how other people use their time at work and deciding what needs to be done first is highly complicated.
 A lot hangs on the decisions a Resource Manager makes.

 If you have ever worked with a colleague who does not communicate effectively, you’ll certainly appreciate just how important a skill this is.
 While good communication skills are valuable in practically any job, they’re especially important for Resource Managers.